Guillermo Rigondeaux: Other highlights

-Rigondeaux finished his amateur career having 386 fights under his belt, with a record of 374 wins, 12 losses.
+Rigondeaux finished his amateur career having around 475 fights under his belt, with a record of 463 wins and 12 losses.

 Defection

 On 22 July 2007, Rigondeaux and teammate Erislandy Lara failed to appear for their scheduled bouts at the Pan American Games in Brazil.
 It was initially announced that Rigondeaux was to turn professional, joining fellow 2004 Cuban Olympians Odlanier Solis, Yuriorkis Gamboa and Yan Bartelemí, who defected earlier in 2007.
 As with the other Cuban defectors, Rigondeaux signed a promotional deal with Ahmet Oener and ARENA Box-Promotion.
 However, on 2 August, Rigondeaux and Lara were taken into police custody in Brazil, stating that they wanted to return home to Cuba.
 However, Cuban leader Fidel Castro then stated that Rigondeaux and Lara could not box again for the Cuban team.
 In February 2009, Rigondeaux defected again via Mexico City to Miami, and signed with Arena Box-Promotion.